 - Root canal procedure

-Your dental professional may perform a root canal procedure to remove infected or inflamed tooth pulp in the centre of the tooth where the nerves and blood vessels are.
-Then, they will fill and seal it.
+Your dental professional may perform a root canal procedure to remove affected or sensitive tooth pulp in the centre of the tooth where the nerves and blood vessels are located.
+They will then fill and seal it.

 - Surgical gum graft

-If you're experiencing sensitivity in your teeth when you're trying to enjoy hot or cold treats, the good news is your condition is treatable.
-By practicing good oral hygiene, you may be able to reverse the condition on your own.
-And if you have tooth sensitivity that is ongoing or concerns you, don't wait for your next check-up.
-Get in for an appointment right away.
+If you're experiencing sensitivity in your teeth when you're trying to enjoy hot or cold treats, the good news is that your condition is treatable.
+By practising good oral hygiene, you may be able to reverse the condition on your own.
+And if you have tooth sensitivity that is ongoing or concerns you, don't wait for your next checkup.
+Book an appointment right away.
 Your dental professional will be able to diagnose the cause and give you the treatment you need so you can get back to enjoying food and beverages of any temperature.
-Now, that's something to smile about.
+Now that's something to smile about.